snatarajappa/todo-app/README.md

 # My ToDo App

-- This application is created with React, TypeSfript, Redux and Material UI and Domo Collections at the backend.
+- This application is created with React, TypeScript, Redux and Material UI at the front-end and Domo Collections at the backend.
 - User can acreate new rask, update the task, mark it as completed, delete the task, search the task, etc.